Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: System Model and Problem Formulation

 \subsection{Min-SINR Maximization Problem}

-In this paper, we aim to maximize the minimum SINR among all the users by jointly optimizing the receive beamforming matrix $\mathbf{V}\triangleq [\mathbf{v}_1,\mathbf{v}_2,\dots,\mathbf{v}_K]$ and RA's pointing matrix $\mathbf{F}$, subject to the rotational constraint given in \eqref{deqn_ex2a}.
-Thus, the min-SINR maximization problem is formulated as

-where constraint \eqref{eq:1B} is equivalent to \eqref{deqn_ex2a} for ensuring that the rotation of RAs' boresight directions does not exceed the given range, and constraint \eqref{eq:1C} ensures that $\vec{\mathbf{f}}_n$ is a unit vector.
+In this paper, we aim to maximize the minimum SINR among all the users by jointly optimizing the receive beamforming matrix $\mathbf{V}\triangleq [\mathbf{v}_1,\mathbf{v}_2,\dots,\mathbf{v}_K]$ and RA pointing matrix $\mathbf{F}$, subject to the rotational constraint given in \eqref{deqn_ex2a}.
+Thus, the min-SINR maximization problem is formulated as where constraint \eqref{eq:1B} is equivalent to \eqref{deqn_ex2a} for ensuring that the rotation of boresight directions does not exceed the given range, and constraint \eqref{eq:1C} ensures that $\vec{\mathbf{f}}_n$ is a unit vector.

-In practice, channel estimation is necessary at the BS to obtain the required channel state information (CSI).
-Since adjusting the antenna's orientation/boresight rather than its position does not change the propagation geometry, as shown in \eqref{deqn_ex8a} and \eqref{deqn_ex9a}, conventional MIMO channel estimation methods for fixed antennas remain applicable to the RA system~\cite{Zheng2025Rotatable}.
-Furthermore, the flexible adjustments of RAs' orientations/boresights enable the BS to capture pilot signals from diverse directions of arrival, yielding richer channel information and enhanced CSI estimation accuracy.